vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. Select **Networking** > **Segments**.

 1. Click **ADD SEGMENT** and enter a name for the segment.
-For example, `tkg-mgmt-ls`
+For example, `sfo01-w01-vds01-tkgmanagement`

 1. Under **Connected Gateway**, select the tier-1 gateway that you created earlier.

 1. Under **Transport Zone**, select a transport zone that will be an overlay transport zone.

 1. Under **Subnets**, enter the gateway IP address of the subnet in the CIDR format.
-For example, `172.19.72.1/27`
+For example, `172.16.140.1/24`

    ![Segment configuration](img/tko-on-vsphere-nsxt/T1-gateway-04.png)